I was happy to discover that you could use flaxseed like flour?

-The possibilities are endless!
+I can’t wait to start experimenting with flaxseed.
 I am forever being impressed by the talented creators on the internet.
 Thank you to all who continue to inspire me.
+I have been trying to find a way to consume more flax but it has never been enjoyable to be quite honest.

 This recipe came from Youtube.
-Visit The Keto King (a.k.a The Banting Boss) for the complete video.
+You can visit The Keto King (a.k.a The Banting Boss) for the complete video.
+Keto King’s flaxseed is the first keto recipe that I have found that has truly impressed me.
 Having always been a fan of whole wheat and high fiber makes me a big fan of recipes like this one.
 Combine all ingredients in the order listed right in the cooking vessel of your choice stir and microwave.
 Eat it as is or take it up a notch and toast up your slices.
 Very satisfying and delicious.

 I didn’t think that you could make bread out of a flaxseed meal.
 How wrong I was!
 So glad that I found this recipe.